 Every autumn the Atlantic salmon migrates from the sea using Loch Oich, Loch Lochy and Loch Ness as their spawning nests.
 After two years when the fingerling are up to 20 cm long they migrate back to the sea where they grow rapidly and weigh from 3.5 – 17 kg after two years.

-On Loch Oich there are a number of mooring points, with the main area being located at the Great Glen Water Park.
-There are also pontoons located just after the Aberchalder Swing Bridge, beside the Invergarry Castle ruins and in front of The Well of the Seven Heads.
+On Loch Oich there are a number of mooring points.
+There are pontoons located just after the Aberchalder Swing Bridge, beside the Invergarry Castle ruins and in front of The Well of the Seven Heads monument.

 Sights & Walks & Activities

 Invergarry Castle (ruins) - The castle was the seat of the Chiefs of the MacDonells of Glengarry.

 Well of the Seven Heads – This monument was erected in 1812 by Colonel MacDonell of Glengarry and commemorates a particularly bloody incident in Scottish history.
 The carving of a hand holding a dagger and seven severed heads commemorates an incident which took place in September 1663.
 A mooring (finger jetty) is provided there by Scottish Canals.

 Active Highs - Activity centre based at the Great Glen Hostel, offering a range of outdoor pursuits.
 About 25 min. walk from Laggan Locks.
 Call proprietor for directions.

 Tel: 01809 501 459 or 07867 895 354

 Active Outdoor Pursuits – Offering outdoor activities on the shores of Loch Oich, at the site of the former Great Glen Waterpark.
 Onsite moorings were not confirmed at the time of enquiry but may be available.